briandys/applicator/README.txt

 == Description ==

-Your mobile-friendly WordPress Theme.
+Your springboard to creating functional WordPress themes

 For more information about Applicator please go to http://applicator.dysinelab.com.

 == Copyright ==

-Applicator WordPress Theme, Copyright 2017 DysineLab Applicator is distributed under the terms of the GNU GPL
+Applicator WordPress Theme, Copyright 2018 DysineLab Applicator is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify